 Installing a Heated Driveway

 Depending on the contractor you hire, it may be possible to retrofit a system into an existing driveway.

 In this process, slots are created along regular intervals in the current driveway and heating elements are dropped into each one.
 Leads are connected to the heating elements that run to the location of the system controls.
 The slots are sealed, and the entire system is then covered in asphalt.

 While such a process is possible, many companies don’t have the technology necessary to retrofit existing driveways.
 Until more do, you should expect that most companies will need to remove your existing driveway, install the heating system and build a new concrete or asphalt driveway.

 Heated Driveway Installation Costs

-You might be curious about the concept of a heated driveway yet wonder how installation as well as operating and maintenance costs would add up.
+You might be curious about the concept of a heated driveway yet wonder how installation costs, as well as operating and maintenance costs, would add up.
 Considering the many factors involved, the precise price can vary by: